10-Q 1 rock-20240930.htm 10-Q rock-20240930

 Recent Trends

-The Company's customers in the Renewables business continue to be impacted by both ongoing and new trade and regulatory policies and investigations.
+The Company's customers in the Renewables business continue to be impacted by regulatory, trade and tax policy changes, uncertainty primarily due to investigations and pending finalization of governmental guidance.
 These include but are not limited to:

-In May 2024, a new investigation was initiated by the U.S. Department of Commerce ("USDOC") claiming potentially illegal trade practices with Cambodia, Malaysia, Thailand and Vietnam, the same four countries named in the 2022 anti-dumping and countervailing duties ("AD/CVD") case, for which resolution is anticipated in 2025;
+In May 2024, a second independent anti-dumping and countervailing duties ("AD/CVD") investigation was initiated by the U.S. Department of Commerce claiming potentially illegal trade practices with Cambodia, Malaysia, Thailand and Vietnam, the same four countries named in the 2022 AD/CVD case, for which resolution is anticipated in 2025;

 Expiration in 2024 of the Presidential Executive Order that paused tariffs on imports of solar modules for two years.
-Modules procured during this pause may have challenges to be installed as required by the December 3, 2024 due to permitting delays still prevailing in the industry; and
+Modules procured during this pause could be subject to significant tariffs if not installed and operating prior to the December 3, 2024 expiration of the tariff moratorium; and

-Publication of final guidance from the Department of Treasury relative to rules under the Inflation Reduction Act (IRA) in order to maximize tax incentives.
+The Department of Treasury has not yet published final guidance relative to rules under the Inflation Reduction Act in order to maximize tax incentives.

-As these disruptions continue, a portion of our customers paused signing new contracts as they work through trade and/or regulatory items specific to their projects.
+As this uncertainty continues, a portion of our customers paused signing new contracts as they work through trade and/or regulatory issues specific to their projects, including gathering documents to satisfy solar module import tracking requirements.

 Business Strategy